 A study of the day-to-day tasks and challenges of the contemporary minister.
 Attention will be given to such tasks as conducting weddings, funerals, church ordinances, and church business meetings, and to the ministry of pastoral care.
-Prerequisite: None.
-One semester hour

 MINISTRY 1121.
 THE INTERPRETATION OF THE BIBLE FOR PREACHING AND TEACHING.